Skip to content

 1. Load checkpoint - Instantiates model from config and loads weights from checkpoint

-2. Get input sample - Uses the predict dataloader to obtain a sample matching the model's forward signature
+2. Get input sample - Uses the predict dataloader to obtain a preprocessed sample for deployment

-3. Export to ONNX - Traces the model with the input sample, supporting dynamic shapes for variable input sizes
+4. Export to ONNX - Traces the resolved export module, supporting dynamic shapes for variable input sizes

 Configuration is done through the deploy section in task configs.